5 Common Credit Blunders New Business Owners Make

 The new business credit mistakes you make now could haunt (and cost) you for years to come.
 While it’s important to proactively work to build your small business’s credit, it’s equally important that you understand the right ways to go about it.
 Try these simple tips to avoid mistakes with new business credit.

-Credit Mistake 1: Assuming You Can’t Get Approved for a Business Credit Card When You’re a New Business
+Assuming You Can’t Get Approved for a Business Credit Card As a New Business

 Though it can be difficult to obtain your first major business credit card when you don’t yet have a formal credit history, you may increase the chances of being approved if you develop relationships with financial institutions/credit unions that also offer specific business credit card products.
 In some cases, they may be more likely to approve small business credit applicants with whom they have an existing relationship, through deposit accounts or similar products.